The Banners of the Chiddingly Parish Bonfire Society

 2024 - Join C.P.B.S.

 Committee Badges - Members of the C.P.B.S.
-Committee have adorned these 59mm badges, including relevant position, since 2023.
+Committee have worn these 59mm badges, since 2023.
+Each badge shows the relevant role held.

 – Unavailable